How To Get Started With Resin 3D Printing

 So How Do I Get Started?

-- Research and purchase a good beginner friendly FDM printer.
+- Research and purchase a good beginner friendly resin printer.

 - Purchase a 1-liter bottle of resin or a few 500ml bottles of different types.